matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. Safe (Like GET) methods shouldn't change data, just fetch it.

 ## Microservices
-1. Microservices should be independant.
+1. Microservices should be independent.
 That means you *can* choose the "best" tech for each service.
 Don't though.
 You should use the same handfuls of things to prevent re-invention and enable knowledge sharing.
 1. Prefer separate databases/schemas/whatever for each micro-service to maintain clear ownership lines.
 1. Watch out for dependency versions, especially for in-house frameworks.
 It's easy to couple micro-services more tightly than you'd expect.
 1. Design with the assumption that things will fail.
 Otherwise you'll "combine the complexity of a microservice architecture with the rigidity of a monolith"